machdyne/werkzeug/README.md

 Note: Our fork of dirtyJtag uses different GPIOs for JTAG than the original repo.

 Note: The dirtyJtag\_alt.uf2 firmware is intended for a straight-through cable with 2x3 female headers where one wire has been removed.
-This cable can be plugged into Werkzeug so that the missing wire is on the far left bottom side of the GPIO header.
+This cable can be plugged into the GPIO header (see pinout below).

 ### Building Firmware